 Quarterly operating profit at KRW 12.35 trillion on sales of KRW 66.96 trillion

-Strong consumer demand, flexible supply chain management drive earnings rebound
+Strong consumer demand, flexible supply chain management drive

 Expects weaker Q4 on memory, competition; global demand recovery seen in 2021